-The above conclusions hold even with the recently documented trend of increased recidivism.
-Despite the overall increase in recidivism, participation in reintegration programs remains associated with lower rates of recidivism.
+The above conclusions hold through the documented trend of increased recidivism and the more recent drop in the rates.
+Despite the fluctuations in overall recidivism, participation in reintegration programs remains associated with lower rates of recidivism.1

-TA bibliography of the research data referred to in this summary is presented at the end of this report.
+^TA bibliography of the research data referred to in this summary is presented at the end of this report.